 Loading the SS register with a MOV instruction inhibits all interrupts until after the execution of the next instruction.
-This operation allows a stack pointer to be loaded into the ESP register with the next instruction (MOV ESP, stack-pointer value) before an interrupt occurs.
+This operation allows a stack pointer to be loaded into the ESP register with the next instruction (MOV ESP, stack-pointer value) before an interrupt occurs1.
 Be aware that the LSS instruction offers a more efficient method of loading the SS and ESP registers.

 When operating in 32-bit mode and moving data between a segment register and a general-purpose register, the 32-bit IA-32 processors do not require the use of the 16-bit operand-size prefix (a byte with the value 66H) with this instruction, but most assemblers will insert it if the standard form of the instruction is used (for example, MOV DS, AX).
 The processor will execute this instruction correctly, but it will usually require an extra clock.
 With most assemblers, using the instruction form MOV DS, EAX will avoid this unneeded 66H prefix.
 When the processor executes the instruction with a 32-bit general-purpose register, it assumes that the 16 least-significant bits of the general-purpose register are the destination or source operand.
 If the register is a destination operand, the resulting value in the two high-order bytes of the register is implementation dependent.
-For the Pentium 4, Intel Xeon, and P6 family processors, the two high-order bytes are undefined.
+For the Pentium 4, Intel Xeon, and P6 family processors, the two high-order bytes are filled with zeros; for earlier 32-bit IA-32 processors, the two high order bytes are undefined.